tbcgit/cleanbar/README.md

 ###  Default options
-For information on what arguments CleanBar accepts, write:
+For information on the arguments CleanBar accepts, run:
 ````
 ./CB  --help
 ````

-and the output of the programme will be:
+The program will then display the following output:

 ````